ibm-cloud-docs/dl/direct-link-video.md

 {:generic: data-hd-programlang="generic"}
 {:download: .download}

-# Video: Direct Link for Hybrid Cloud
+# Video - Direct Link for Hybrid Cloud
 {: #offering-video}

 The {{site.data.keyword.cloud}} Direct Link offerings provide connectivity from an external source into your secure and reliable environment.